Mount Bromo on a Budget: Free Entrance and No Crowds!

 Is Bromo Safe?

-Given the previous paragraph, you might think that visiting an active volcano is incredibly dangerous and requires special precautions.
+You might think that visiting an active volcano is incredibly dangerous and requires special precautions.
 Well, yes and no.

 However, once in a while, Bromo gets angry and it’s kind of scary.
 In such cases, the authorities will issue a warning and an exclusion zone of 1-2 km around the volcano.